Pay your Traffic Citation

 Mental Health Assessments:

-for the children may be ordered by the Court upon the Court's own motion or
+Mental Health Assessments (MHA's) in custody cases for one or both parties and for the children may be ordered by the Court upon the Court's own motion or upon motion of the parties or counsel.

 Custody Stipulations

-Custody stipulations must be filed (original and 5 copies, plus however many
+Until further notice, Custody stipulations may be filed (original and 5 copies, plus however many copies you want/need returned) as follows:

-A Praecipe to Transmit Custody Stipulation form referencing the Domestic Relations Number must accompany the stipulation, along with a completed Domestic Relations Information Sheet, and pre-addressed, stamped envelopes for each party and attorney of record.
+A Praecipe to Transmit Custody Stipulation form referencing the Domestic Relations Number must accompany the stipulation, along with a completed Domestic Relations Information Sheet, and pre-addressed, stamped envelopes for each party and attorney of record..

 Each page of the stipulation must be numbered consecutively (e.g., 1 of 3) and each party must date the stipulation when he/she signs it.